split-banner-image

 The recipient will be invited to present a lecture at the BCT Annual Scientific Meeting (ASM) and a financial contribution of up to $10,000 towards their research or professional development.
 The award is open to Translational Researchers worldwide.
 The Award is offered annually and is made at the discretion of the Board.

-The 2024 Robert Sutherland Award applications are now closed.
+Nominations for the 2026 Robert Sutherland Award are now closed.

 John Collins Fellow Medal & Travel Grant